kiegroup/baaas-decision-fleet-manager/README.md

 This repository stores the code for the DaaS Fleet Manager.
 The Fleet Manager exposes the API for DaaS, allow a user to create Decisions from DMN.

-# Running the Fleet Manager Locally
+# Running the Fleet Manager Locally!

 The Fleet Manager can be run locally for integration testing with a combination of `quarkus:dev` mode and some local dependencies managed by Docker and MiniKube.